university-bootcamp/coding-environment/account-setup.md

 heroku keys:add
 ```

+Enter `Yes` when prompted to upload to Heroku.
 This step will finalize the connection between your coding environment and the heroku service.

 ## Step 3: Configure GitHub with SSH key